gikwon/Game-role-Analysis-Prediction/README.md

 Author: Gihyeon Kwon

 ## Introduction
+In this project, I aim to break the project into two components:
+1. Analysis of the research question
+2. Prediction of a new prediction problem

+Both utilizing the same dataset that will be introduced below.

 ### Introduction the Research Question
 The dataset we are working with is a collection of key gameplay statistics and outcomes from a collection of competitive LoL matches collected by Oracle's Elixir.
 A single game is captured with 12 rows of data, first 5 consisting of the 5 players in one team and next 5 from the other team; the last 2 rows capture the overall statistic of each team.